Citizen Public Safety Academy

 What is it?

-person in cardiac arrest, may be skills required for
+CPR on a person in cardiac arrest, may be skills

-However, these are the some of the skills that the
+Department.
+However, these are the some of the

-dozen attendees of the Annual Citizen Public Safety
+skills that the dozen attendees of the Annual Citizen

-course.
-The 6-week CPSA is held annually every
+6-week course.
+The 6-week CPSA is held annually

-spring and open to everyone, free of charge.
-It is
+every spring and open to everyone, free of charge.
+It

 Each week focused on a specific Police, Fire, or